AviatrixSystems/Docs/Downloads/samlclient.rst

 Mac client can be downloaded from `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_mac.pkg>`__.
 Please make sure that you are running macOS 10.12(Sierra) or higher.

-If you have installed version 1.4.26 or lower please uninstall before you install the newer version
+If you have installed version 1.4.26 or lower please uninstall before you install the newer version Please note that the client uses the default browser, and Safari is not supported (will show cert warnings)

 ***********
 Linux |lux|